Sgt. John Lawrence Short

 attack on Pearl Harbor, John lived the

-do very little since they did not have the
+tankers could do very little since they did

 On April 9, 1942, John became a Prisoner Of War.
 He took part in the death march and was held at Camp O'Donnell.
 John volunteered to go out on a bridge building detail.
 Lt.
 Col. Ted Wickord of the 192nd was one of the two token American commanders of the detail and attempted to fill it with members of his own battalion.
 The POWs on this detail rebuilt the bridges that they had destroyed as they retreated just weeks before.